efraxpc/database-upload-challenge-gostack/README.md

 # fundamentals-nodejs-challenge-gostack

 ### This is a challenge where we are applying concepts and practices of uploading and managing files using GoStack bootcamp guide ⚛︎
-  ## I've applied things like typescript, SOLID patterns, Don't Repeat Yourself (DRY), Data Mapper Pattern, Separation of Concerns (SOC), Data Object Transfer (DTO)
+  # I've applied things like typescript, SOLID patterns, Don't Repeat Yourself (DRY), Data Mapper Pattern, Separation of Concerns (SOC), Data Object Transfer (DTO)
-  ## In addition to using the concepts of previous challenges and good practices including design patterns, we are dealing with csv files.
+  # In addition to this we are dealing with csv files.